deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_5_0.png)

-> 🔼 The chart displays the impact of pruning parameters identified by four different methods (including the authors' method, MathNeuro) on a language model's performance across math and non-math tasks, indicating MathNeuro's superior ability to isolate math-specific parameters.
+> 🔼 The chart displays the impact of pruning parameters identified by four different methods on math and non-math performance for the Llama 3.2 1B IT language model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT based on calculating the top 15% of parameters.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.